pnp/pnpjs/docs/packages.md

 ## SP

-This package provides a fluent SDK for calling the Microsoft Graph.
+This package provides a fluent SDK for calling SharePoint.

 `npm install @pnp/sp --save`